 It’s a great idea to open a bank account that has at least 10% of your pay go into it automatically for savings on pay day.
 Use these savings for the things written on your list of goals.

 Another way of forced savings is to not claim the tax-free threshold or to elect to have a stated greater amount of tax taken from your pay.
 This involves filling out one of these withholding declaration forms you can see on the right, and crossing the box stating that you do not wish to claim the tax-free threshold.
-The upwards variation agreement does the same sort of thing but is more flexible as you can increase the amount withheld from your tax by a set dollar amount.
 This will effectively mean that you are temporarily taxed more each pay period and it’s not appropriate for people wishing to claim certain other entitlements with their tax – make sure you read the form thoroughly and understand it before you decide on this path.

 The disadvantage in doing this is that you don’t get access to this extra taxed money until the end of the financial year, after you have submitted your tax return, and the tax office won’t pay you interest on the money like a bank account would.
 The advantage is that it’s a form of forced savings from which you should get a decent sum back from the taxman sometime around July.
 But you do have to do your tax to get this money, if you don’t, the tax office will hold onto it until you submit your return.

 If you’re one of those people who is worried about writing a budget because you don’t know where your money goes, a great way to see where it has gone is to write down everything you spend in a month.
 Then look back on this list and separate wants from needs and see where you could achieve some savings.
 This is basically doing a budget after the fact rather than before it, but do whatever works for you.